Graduate Catalog

 Applying for Licensure

-Candidates must apply for a license directly to TSPC by submitting the appropriate forms, fees, test scores, performance assessment, and transcripts.
+Candidates must apply for a license directly to the Oregon Teacher Standards and Practices Commission (TSPC) by submitting the appropriate forms, fees, test scores, performance assessment, and transcripts.
 Applicants must apply for licensure within three years of completion of their respective programs.
 If more than three years elapse before application is made, the candidate must qualify for recommendation under rules for licensure in effect at the time of application.
-Information about filing for a license is available from Lewis & Clark's K-12 Educational Career and Licensing Services Office.
+Information about applying for a license is available from Lewis & Clark's K-12 Educational Career and Licensing Services Office.

 Accreditation